flux-iac/tofu-controller/docs/use-tf-controller/integration-with-terraform-enterprise-or-cloud.md

 ### Terraform Module

 Don't forget that you need to tell your Terraform model to use your enterprise instance as well.
-Here's an example,
+Here's an example:

 ```hcl
 terraform {
   required_version = ">= 1.1.0"